sbhenderson/sbhenderson.github.io/_posts/2025-04-22-wood-sidara.md

 ---
 layout: post
 title:  "Wood & Sidara"
-categories: thoughts
+tags: wood corporate
 ---
 So [last time]({% post_url 2025-02-15-thoughts-on-reading-financials %}), I was thinking about how important it would have been to read up on financials.
 Not that it should necessarily affect what you decide to do as an employee, but as an employee-investor, maybe it should.
+I write this article not to lambast or criticize Wood; indeed, I really cannot emphasize enough the great times I've had with some of my colleagues and the culture we had.
+But gross mismanagement, even at levels that I was not never privy to nor had any reason to concern myself with, is the root cause of the woes Wood faces.

-As it pertains to my employer, two major things have happened since then.
+Two major things have happened since then.
 First the bad news and then the maybe good news.

+## The Review

 On March 31st, Wood announced that the Deloitte review found [material weaknesses](https://tools.eurolandir.com/tools/Pressreleases/GetPressRelease/?ID=7371359&lang=en-GB&companycode=uk-wg&v=).
 There's a lot of stuff to sift through in the announcement, but the critical aspect is the fact that this entire division of the company was playing fast and loose with finances.
 While the word "fraud" is not used, to me, this is what fraud is.
 [Merriam-Webster 1b](https://www.merriam-webster.com/dictionary/fraud):
 > an act of deceiving or misrepresenting